davidfung/glox/README.md

 ## Import Cycle

 There is an import cycle between value.go and object.go.
-The cycle is broken by moving code from object.go to value.go, including but not limited to:
+The cycle is broken by extracting code which depending on both object.go & value.go to a new file objval.go.

-  - printOjbect(Value)

 ## Struct Inheritance

 Like tagged union, we use interface to implement struct inheritance in clox.

+## Value

+A value is a struct with 2 fields representing its type and value.
+The value can be a primitive data type, or an object.

-## ObjString
+## Object

-We do not keep the length field in ObjString.
+An object is a struct with 2 fields representing its type and its object value.
+ObjString is an alias to string in glox.

 ## Keywords